briankylemccord/Soup-And-Sorcery/src/site/notes/Players/Core Group/Kyle McCord.md

 ---

 ## About Kyle
-Kyle McCord is one of the players in the [Soup & Sorcery](Home.md) group.
+Kyle McCord is one of the players and GMs in the [[Home\|Soup & Sorcery]] group.
 He also maintains this vault.
 Why is he writing about himself in third person?
 He has no idea.

 Kyle runs multiple D&D5E campaigns in his homebrew setting of [Limoneyrs](Settings/Limoneyrs/Limoneyrs.md), a strange setting full of many wacky worlds and interesting inhabitants.
 He is considering moving some of these campaigns into the GURPS system.